GlobalsDB/Contributions/NodeJS/GlobalsGraphDB/README.txt

 Two types of objects are implemented in this program: graphs and vertices.

 A graph has a name and a global a data within it.
-There are several implemented methods related to graphs, which are detailed in the comments.

-A vertex also has a name datum, as well as a "parent" graph.
-Some of the methods related to a vertex are listConnected1() and listConnected2().
-These methods return an array of the names of the vertices which have edges from and to this edge, respectively.
-For methods will be implemented later.
+The methods for graphs are designed so that no user has to actually call get(), set(), kill(), etc on a global.
+See the commments for details on the methods.

-Data is stored in this database by combining the global with vertices.
-For each vertex, there is a node directly below the root node in the global.
+Data is stored in this global in a precise format.
+Each graph has a name and a global.
+Each vertex corresponds to a node directly below the root node in the global.
-The only subscript on this node is [Vertex.name].
-For each edge, there is a node with two subscripts: [FromVertex.name, Tovertex.name].
+The subscripts for this node are [vertexName].
+Each edge corresponds with a node with two subscripts: [fromVertexName, tovertexName].
+Additionally, if there is an edge from vertex1 to vertex2, there will be an entry with the subscripts [vertex2, vertex2, "connectedToThis", vertex1].
+This ensures that you can easily get a list of the vertices with and edge to this vertex.
 Data for a vertex is stored with three subscripts.
-For example, for the datum (key, value) about the edge from Vertex1 to Vertex2 would have the subscripts [Vertex1.name, Vertex2.name, key].
-Data about a single vertex is stored in the edge from itself to itself.
-Thus, if I wanted to give the "Robert" vertex an "age" value, the subscripts would be
+For example, for the datum (key, value) about the edge from Vertex1 to Vertex2 would have the subscripts [vertex1Name, vertex2Name, key].
+Data about a single vertex is stored underneath the edge from itself to itself, with the additional subscript "data".
-["Robert", "Robert", "age"].
-This prohibits having an edge from a vertex to itself which actually functions as an edge, but is otherwise an elegant solution, and
-(unlike the previous build) you can finally have a vertex named "data"!

-In other words: within the global, things with one subscript are vertices, things with two subscripts are edges, and things with three subscripts are data.
-Something with the subscripts ["foo", "bar", "bas"] is a piece of data with the key bas.
-If foo==bar, then it is a piece of data about the foo vertex.
-Otherwise, it is data about the edge FROM foo TO bar.
+Thus, if I wanted to give the "Robert" vertex an "age" value, the subscripts would be ["Robert", "Robert", "data", "age"].

+In a later build, I may introduce the ability to have an edge to yourself, but that is not currently implemented.

 Note: you may have to configure the first four lines of code so that the program is able to find the correct globals directory.